seansabour/CST337-Computer-Architecture/README.md

 # CST337-Computer-Architecture
-Homework Assignments | Projects | Labs
+<h3>Homework Assignments | Projects | Labs</h3>
+This is for my personal use of learning GitHub and not to share code, but to learn version control.